This tournament is MN Softball sanctioned.

 a.
 Infield Hit that never leaves infield.
 If no infielder has control of the ball, the runner may continue to advance.
 However, when the fielder has control of the ball the runner should stop at the next base.
 Runners can be thrown out on their advance.

 b.
 Outfield Hit.
 If no outfielder has control of the ball, runners may continue to advance.
 Once the outfielder gains control of the ball and throws it towards the infield, runners will stop at the next base.
-Even if the ball does not make it to the infield on the throw attempt, the runners must stop.
-The defensive play of throwing the ball towards the infield is the correct play and thus runners must stop at the next base.
+Even if the ball does not make it to the infield on the throw attempt, the runners must stop at the next base.
 Runners can be thrown out on their advance.
-Exception, if the outfielder carries the ball to the infield to make an out, the runners can keep advancing.

 Teams will bat the roster.